-Acne is the most common skin condition, with an estimated 80% of all people between 11 and 30 experiencing outbreaks.1 Acne is characterized by the presence of comedones, whiteheads and blackheads and sometimes pustules, nodules and cysts.
+Acne is the most common skin condition.
+An estimated 80% of all people between 11 and 30 experiencing outbreaks of acne.1 Acne is characterized by the presence of comedones, whiteheads and blackheads and sometimes pustules, nodules and cysts.
 It occurs when hair follicles are clogged with cells and oil from the skin.

 What Causes Acne